Boy (17) receives €42,500 after cutting finger in woodwork class

 Robin Reinplu (17) has been left with a scar on his right index finger after the accident which occurred on January 13th, 2016 when another student pushed the piece of timber he was cutting with a band saw causing his right index finger to come into contact with a blade.

-Robin, of The Drive, Meadowvale, Arklow, Co Wicklow had, through his father Reimo Reinplu, sued Edmund Rice Schools Trust (ERST), the operator of Arklow CBS, Coolgreaney Road, Arklow, over the incident.
+Robin, of Meadowvale, Arklow, Co Wicklow had, through his father Reimo Reinplu, sued Edmund Rice Schools Trust (ERST), the operator of Arklow CBS, Coolgreaney Road, Arklow, over the incident.

 It was also alleged there was failure to readjust the blade guide and, by association, the guard for each piece of timber being cut.
 It was claimed this should have formed part of the schoolboy’s learning on how to use the saw safely.